Get Involved

 Please note that Dora House is currently closed due to building works to deliver 'A Home for Sculptors', an initiative that will re-imagine our basement into a welcoming flat for visiting artists with flexible studio space and a home for the Royal Society of Sculptors’ archive.

-We expect to re-open in late spring 2026.
+We expect to re-open in September 2026.

-Once we re-open in 2026, everyone will be warmly welcomed to join the conversation about sculpture by coming to our exhibitions, artists' talks and creative workshops.
+Once we re-open in late 2026, everyone will be warmly welcomed to join the conversation about sculpture by coming to our exhibitions, artists' talks and creative workshops.

 Journal